SehwanHong/Artificial-Intelligence/ReXNet/index.md

 Inspired by these two papers, Author conjecture that the rank may be closely related to the expressiveness of a network and studying it may provide an effective layer design guide.

+### Layer Designs in practice

+ ResNet Families ([1](../ResNet), [2](../ResNet/V2), [3](../ResNet/ResNext)) have bottleneck blocks doubling the input channel dimensions to make the final dimension above the number of classes at last.
+The efficient models increase the channel dimensions steadily in inverted bottlenecks, involving a large expansion layer at the penultimate layer.
+Both bottleneck and inverted bottleneck block have the convolutional expansion layer with the predefined expansion ratio.

+Author propose a question about the building block used in many different network models. **Are these layers designed correctly and just need to design a new model accordingly?**